-Our club, once again, offers 3 new QSL cards this year- W6G-W6T-W6S-be sure to get all 3 and line them up side by side to make a map of our Route 66 area -EACH OF THESE CARDS HAS A DIFFERENT QSL MGR!!!Check QRZ for each!
+Our club, once again, offers 3 new QSL cards for 2016- W6G-W6T-W6S-be sure to get all 3 and line them up side by side to make a map of our Route 66 area -EACH OF THESE CARDS HAS A DIFFERENT QSL MGR!!!Check QRZ for each!

 must include an S.A.S.E or a minimum $2.donation---DX requires $2.USD & a S. A. E.(No IRCs)-Send only to the address above!